Last updated on April 18th, 2021 at 12:37 pm

 Even in Florida, such a place still exists, and it’s called the Big Bend Scenic Byway.

-One of five federally designated scenic byways in Florida, this one stretches along Florida’s Gulf Coast below Tallahassee.
+One of six federally designated scenic byways in Florida, this one stretches along Florida’s Gulf Coast below Tallahassee.
 It’s the eastern-most portion of the Panhandle, where there are few towns and lots of natural beauty and interesting history.

 The Big Bend Scenic Byway links a vast national wildlife refuge, three state parks, three historic lighthouses, one of the best beach islands in Florida and picturesque fishing towns.